cotodevel/toolchaingenericds-template/README.md

 Project Specific description:
 The ToolchainGenericDS homebrew template.
 Use it for writing NDS homebrew from scratch and/or porting stuff from other platforms/devkits.

-Select: ToolchainGenericDS-template menu
-Start: Start GDB Debugger
+Button (Select): ToolchainGenericDS-template menu Button (Start): Start GDB Debugger

 Coto